Jack Osborne

 Jack Osborne is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Jimmy McKenna.
-He first appeared on 18 November 1996 and is the second longest serving character in the serial.
-He was introduced as part of the Osborne family along with son Darren (Adam Booth/Ashley Taylor Dawson) and wife Celia (Carol Noakes) who joined daughter Ruth (Terri Dwyer) to live in Hollyoaks village.
-His storylines have included an affair with Dawn Cunningham (Lisa Williamson), four marriages and an insurance scam which saw him fake his own death.
-In his later years, Jack was more commonly known as the landlord of the show's pub, The Dog in the Pond.
+The character debuted on-screen during the episode broadcast on 18 November 1996 and is the second longest featured character in the show.
+He was introduced as part of the Osborne family, which also consisted of Jack's wife Celia (Carol Noakes) and their children Darren (Adam Booth/Ashley Taylor Dawson) and Ruth (Terri Dwyer).
+His storylines include an affair with Dawn Cunningham (Lisa Williamson), four marriages and faking his own death in an insurance scam.
+For numerous years, Jack's role in the show is the landlord of the pub, The Dog in the Pond.